espressomd/espresso/doc/sphinx/introduction.tex.rst

 :math:`k_B 300\, K \mathrm{mol / kJ} = 2.494`.

-As long as one remains within the same unit system throughout the whole -script, there should be no problems.
+As long as one remains within the same unit system throughout the whole
+|es|-script, there should be no problems.

 Requirements
 ------------